 Justin Benson (Justin Smith), Aaron Moorhead (Aaron Smith), Tate Ellington (Hal), Callie Hernandez (Anna), James Jordan (“Shitty” Carl), Peter Cilella (Mike Danube), Vinny Curran (Chris Daniels), Lew Temple (Tim), Kira Powell (Lizzy), Shane Brady (Shane), Emily Montague (Jennifer Danube), David Lawson (Dave)

 Ten years ago, brothers Justin and Aaron Smith made an escape from the cult at Camp Arcadia.
 They have since made appearances on tv denouncing the group as a UFO death cult and telling how the members practice self-castration.
-Their lives have been a struggle since leaving, especially when it comes to earning a living.
+Their lives have been a struggle since leaving, especially in trying to earning a living.
 They now receive a videotape sent by one of the cult members.
 Aaron misses the life they had there and persuades Justin to take a trip back to visit the commune.
-Justin is sceptical but goes along.
+Justin is sceptical but agrees to go along.
 There the two brothers are embraced and forgiven by the cult members who are not as the two of them portrayed them.
 They are told it is nearing the time of The Ascension.
 As they wander the area near the compound, they discover that some areas exist in timeloops where people are being forced to repeat the same events over and over.
 As they also become aware, something above is watching and sending them videotapes and photos to guide them on a pathway.

 Rather than a sequel, The Endless could be considered more as a film that approaches the same phenomena from a different perspective, features the same enigmatic entity observing and widens the stage of the events.
 On the other hand, it is also a film that leaves even more questions about what is going on in either film than it goes any way towards answering them.
 If anything, what we have here is more akin to YellowBrickRoad (2010), which concerned a group of people travelling along a backwoods trail where reality was breaking down and events were becoming increasingly more surreal and strange.